 10. Museum of Ice Cream, a fun museum in NYC to visit with kids

 If an ice cream museum in NYC sounds like a dream, then I’m happy to say that it’s your dream come true.
-The Museum of Ice Cream in downtown Manhattan is a whimsical experience that immerses you in a colorful world.
+The Museum of Ice Cream is in SoHo, one of the trendy neighborhoods in Manhattan.
+Here you will live a whimsical experience that immerses you in a colorful world.

 The museum can be considered a “selfie museum” where you can capture Instagram-worthy photos.
 There are three floors of monochromatic galleries, imaginative displays, and all kinds of props you can interact with, like a giant inflatable pool of sprinkles.